rhit-goldmate/homelab/README.md

 # Cybersecurity Home Lab
 This project goes over the different tools used to create a homelab.
 You can view the network topology for the project in the homelab-network.pdf file.
 I will be using these repository to store files for all of my projects that I'm completing using my homelab.
 Below, I will give an overview of the homelab and links to resources so you can create a similar homelab yourself.
+I recommend following all of the tutorials posted in order, though I may not link them all in order.
 ***
 ![Homelab Network Topology](homelab-network.png)
 ***